Watch this epic NASA 10-year time-lapse video of our sun's fiery adventures

-What are you doing today?
+What are you doing this weekend?
 Please answer "Watching an hour-long NASA time-lapse video showing an entire decade of the sun."
 You won't regret it.

 NASA released a truly epic video on Wednesday that compiles 10 years of the Solar Dynamics Observatory's views of our star.
 Each second represents a day, and it takes over an hour to travel across time from June 2, 2010 to June 1, 2020.